nicoladainese96/SC2-RL/README.md

 # SC2-RL

-Last update: 5/08/2020
+Last update: 6/10/2020

-Repository containing the code for my master thesis Deep Reinforcement Learning for StarCraft II Learning Environment, developed during internship at Aalto University under the supervision of Alexander Ilin and Rinu Boney.
+Repository containing the code for my Master's Thesis "Deep Reinforcement Learning for StarCraft II Learning Environment", developed during internship at Aalto University under the supervision of Alexander Ilin and Rinu Boney.

 **tl;dr**: Adapted "Importance Weighted Actor-Learner Architecture" (IMPALA) from https://github.com/facebookresearch/torchbeast to StarCraft II Learning Environment (https://github.com/deepmind/pysc2).
-Almost 10 times faster than A2C (also implemented here, but almost from scratch), works on all 7 minigames.
+Approximately 16 times faster than A2C (also implemented here, but almost from scratch), works on all 7 minigames.
 Code in PyTorch.

 ## Fast run